 If you do have an emergency, call 999.

 The doctors and practice nurse can be seen by appointment only.
 Please call 0161 226 0606 to make an appointment or call into the surgery.

 If you need to see a doctor urgently and cannot wait until the following day the surgery may be able to arrange an emergency appointment.

 For more information please contact:

-There are also 2 walk-in centres near the All Saints Campus
+There is also a walk-in centre just south of the All Saints Campus:

-Details of other walk-in centres can be found by entering your postcode at the bottom of the page at
+Details of other walk-in centres can be found by entering your postcode on the page http://www.nhs.uk/servicedirectories/Pages/ServiceSearch.aspx

-The Hathersage Centre provides comprehensive contraception and sexual heath services to men and women of all ages.
+The Hathersage Centre (280 Upper Brook Street, Manchester M13 0FH) provides comprehensive contraception and sexual heath services to people of all ages.

-Students aged 19 years and over are not automatically entitled to free prescriptions or dental treatment; however, they may apply for exemption using a HC1 form, which is available from doctors' surgeries or the MMU Students' Union Advice Centre on Oxford Road.
+Students aged 19 years and over are not automatically entitled to free prescriptions or dental treatment; however, you may be eligible to apply for assistance using a HC1 form, which is available from doctors' surgeries or requested online at NHS Low Income Scheme.